Few snags for Election Day voting amid scrutiny on process

 “It is a great dress rehearsal for 2022,” Minnesota Secretary of State Steve Simon said.

-Much of the attention was on Virginiaand New Jersey, where voters were casting ballots for governor and other statewide offices.
+Much of the attention was on Virginia and New Jersey, where voters were casting ballots for governor and other statewide offices.
 In the rest of the country, voters were making selections on a variety of local races, ranging from mayor and city council to school board and bond measures.
+Voters in Maine, New York, Texas and a few other few states were considering ballot initiatives on a wide array of topics.

 In Virginia, lawmakers last year expanded absentee voting permanently by no longer requiring an excuse.
 But a requirement for a witness signature on absentee ballots that was waived last year is back, and officials were contacting voters who had been turning in ballots without them.
-Those voters have until Friday to fix the issue.
+Those voters have until Friday to fix the issue or their ballots will not be counted.

 In a few states, voters encountered tighter voting rules because of laws enacted in states controlled politically by Republicans.
 Among them are Florida and Georgia, where voters faced new ID requirements for using mail ballots.